Justice Department finds Georgia is ‘deliberately indifferent’ to unchecked abuses at its prisons

 Georgia prison officials are "deliberately indifferent" to unchecked deadly violence, widespread drug use, extortion and sexual abuse at state lockups, the U.S. Justice Department said Tuesday, threatening to sue the state if it doesn’t quickly take steps to curb rampant violations of prisoners’ Eighth Amendment protections against cruel punishment.

-Allegations of violence and chaos laid out in a stark 93-page report are the result of a statewide civil rights investigation into Georgia prisons announced in September 2021.
-At the time, federal officials cited particular concern about stabbings, beatings and other violence in a system where an estimated 50,000 people are incarcerated.
+Allegations of violence, chaos and "grossly inadequate" staffing are laid out in the Justice Department’s grim 93-page report, the result of a statewide civil rights investigation into Georgia prisons announced in September 2021.
+The system holds an estimated 50,000 people.

 Multiple allegations of sexual abuse are recounted in the report, including abuse of LGBTQ inmates.
 A transgender woman reported being sexually assaulted at knifepoint.
 Another inmate said he was "extorted for money" and sexually abused after six people entered his cell.